ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 The first thing I'd say is, I think the way he talks about [Kelly](https://en.wikipedia.org/wiki/Kelly_criterion) here is confusing.
 My understanding is:

-Under a certain betting framework, if you place bets that maximize expected log-money, then you get (something good).
+Under a certain betting framework, if you place bets that each maximize expected log-money, then you get (something good).
 See Appendix Ⅰ for the definition of the framework, if you want the technical details.

 If you happen have a utility function, and that utility function increases logarithmically with money, then you maximize your expected utility while also getting (something good).